Pentagon OKs next step in competition for Air Force spy planes

-WASHINGTON (Reuters) - The Pentagon’s chief arms buyer has approved the next step in a long-awaited multibillion-dollar competition to replace the Air Force’s aging fleet of E-8 JSTARS spy and battle management planes.
+WASHINGTON (Reuters) - The Pentagon’s chief arms buyer has approved the next steps in a long-awaited multibillion-dollar competition to replace the Air Force’s aging fleet of E-8 JSTARS spy and battle management planes.

 Frank Kendall, undersecretary for acquisition, technology and logistics, this week signed a memorandum approving the start of the so-called Milestone A phase of the program, Pentagon spokeswoman Maureen Schumann said on Friday.
 That paves the way for funding of demonstrations of the new aircraft, said two sources familiar with the decision.

-Three teams are competing for the work: Northrop Grumman Corp, which built the existing planes and is teaming with General Dynamics Corp; Lockheed Martin Corp, which is working with Raytheon Co and Canada’s Bombardier; and Boeing Co.
+Three teams are competing for the work: Northrop Grumman Corp, which built the existing planes and is teaming with General Dynamics Corp; Lockheed Martin Corp, which is working with Canada’s Bombardier; and Boeing Co.

-Additional details about the memorandum were not immediately available, but a source familiar with the decision said the Pentagon’s fiscal 2017 budget request would include funding for the program.
+Additional details about the memorandum signed by Kendall were not immediately available, but a source familiar with the decision said the Pentagon’s fiscal 2017 budget request would include funding for the program.

 Representative Tom Graves, a Georgia Republican, welcomed the news, calling it a “significant step” toward replacing the aging fleet with next-generation aircraft.